cerebral/addressbar/README.md

 // Prevent route changes on hyperlinks addressbar.addEventListener('change', function (event) {
   event.preventDefault();
-  event.target.value // The HREF value of the hyperlink });
+  event.target.value // The value of the addressbar });
 ```